eng-alameedi/Logger/docs/log.md

 #include "Log.h" // Include necessary headers

 int main() {
-    Logger LOG; // Instantiate a Log object
-    LOG(INFO) << "Logging with operator overload.";           //the message with timestamp will written to console (colored with white) and log.txt
+    GMIVLS::Logger LOG; // Instantiate a Log object LOG(INFO) << "Logging with operator overload.";           //the message with timestamp will written to console (colored with white) and log.txt
-    LOG(WARN) << "Warn Memory Address, Still Used by Ptr";    // the warning message will written to console (colored orange) and to log.txt file.
+    LOG(WARNING) << "Warn Memory Address, Still Used by Ptr";    // the warning message will written to console (colored orange) and to log.txt file.
-    LOG(ERR) << "Fatal Error, Program Execution Stopped";     // the error message will written to console (coloored red) and to log.txt file
+    LOG(ERROR) << "Fatal Error, Program Execution Stopped";     // the error message will written to console (coloored red) and to log.txt file

     return 0;
 }